 The US car group is similarly looking to switch over fully to e-vehicles by 2030.
 To that end, Ford has entered into a co-operation with Volkswagen and is using the ID.3 platform for its e-cars.
 It already offers numerous plug-in hybrids, and the legendary Mustang will in future be supplemented by the Mach-E SUV.

-The troubled traditional British brand, which since 2008 has been under the umbrella of the Indian Tata Group, is tackling the issue head-on.
-In February this year, Jaguar-Land Rover boss Thierry Bolloré announced that from 2030 it would only be building electric cars.
-Even now, its offering includes the pure electric I-Pace SUV.
-Moving forward, the product range will be slimmed down, but also consistently electric-powered.
+The traditional British car company, which since 2008 has been under the umbrella of the Indian Tata Group, is tackling the issue head-on.
+In February this year, Jaguar-Land Rover boss Thierry Bolloré announced that from 2036 it would only be building electric cars.
+Even now, its offering includes the pure electric Jaguar I-Pace SUV as well as Plug-in Hybrids for nearly every car line.
+Moving forward, the product range Land Rover will see the introduction of six purely electric models from 2024 until 2030 and Jaguar will be electric-only from 2025.

 In 2010, the electric revolution started with a bang.
 With the hybrid i8 and the pure electric i3, the Munich-based group was offering creative design solutions for the future of driving.
 But the cars largely remained niche products.
 Back then, the company was battling against the low range, the very high prices, and the lack of a charging infrastructure.
 The BMW i sub-brand has been gaining traction since 2020, for example with the iX3 SUV.
 Further models, such as the i4 and iX, are set to follow.
 And even the BMW brand Mini is forging ahead with an e-powertrain.
 From 2030, Mini will be fully electric.